brainstem-org/brainstem_support/docs/datamodel/stem/project.md

 ## Permissions
 Projects are the overall permissions level.
-Subjects, Datasets, Collections and module data all inherit permissions through projects.
+Subjects, Datasets, Collections and modules all inherit permissions through projects.
 You manage permissions through the management tab, where you can provide individual users and groups access-levels to a project.

 Visit the [permissions page] to learn more.